The History of Emmett Joseph Culligan in Porter, Minnesota

 Porter's Culligan Addition

-In September 1917, Emmett J. Culligan subdivided his estate into 13 tracts of land of approximately 40 acres each that created Porter's Culligan Addition that includes the agriculture land north of the railroad which surrounds the west, north and east sides of the other plats within the city of Porter.
+In September 1917, Emmett J. Culligan subdivided his estate into 13 tracts of land of approximately 40 acres each that created Porter's Culligan Addition which includes the agriculture land north of the railroad which surrounds the west, north and east sides of the other plats within the city of Porter.

 Porter Memories: The Culligan Family in Porter.